-So how do you come to terms you both find fair when it comes to alimony?
+So how do you come to terms both the paying spouse and the receiving spouse find fair when it comes to alimony?

-If you're not careful, you and your husband could find yourselves with attorneys in court going back and forth and around and around on this challenging issue forever with no fair resolution in sight.
+If you're not careful, you and your spouse could find yourselves in divorce litigation in family law court going back and forth and around and around on this challenging issue forever with no fair resolution in sight.

-4. The Division of Your Marital Assets and Marital Debts
+4. Negotiating Division of Your Marital Assets and Marital Debts

-There are two methodologies used when dividing marital assets and liabilities in a divorce: "equitable distribution" and "community property."
-Depending on where you live will determine which methodology applies in your case.
+There are two methodologies used when dividing marital assets and liabilities in a divorce.
+Where you live will determine which methodology applies in your divorce case.

-When it comes to dividing marital property and marital debt in an equitable distribution state, the parties (you and your spouse) would come to a fair, but not necessarily equal, division of your marital assets and liabilities.
+When it comes to dividing a marital asset or marital debt if you live in an equitable distribution state, the parties (you and your divorcing spouse) are to come to a fair, but not necessarily equal, property division.

-Basically leaving you to divide your marital assets and liabilities in a fair but not necessarily equal manner.
+Meaning, if you negotiate, you can choose to divide your marital assets and liabilities in a fair but not necessarily equal manner.

 At first you might think, "That's great as we'd much rather decide how to split our marital assets and debts on our own instead of being told by a judge in court what to do."

-But you have to be careful as all this flexibility can make how to get a fair settlement in divorce difficult!
+But you have to be careful as how to get a fair property settlement in divorce can be difficult!

 Then there’s the other interesting tidbit about “marital assets and liabilities.”
-What’s in and what’s out of your divorce discussions are just as important as coming to a fair settlement in divorce in the first place.
+What’s in and what’s out of your discussions around splitting assets are just as important as coming to a fair settlement in divorce in the first place.

-What if you owned a house before you got married and used the proceeds from the sale of that house to buy the home you now live in?
+What if you owned a house before you got married and used the proceeds from the sale of that real estate to buy the home you now live in?

 Or you started building your retirement accounts right out of college, long before you got married.
 Now it’s worth a great deal of money.
 Do you have to share all of it?
 Some of it?
 None of it?

-This fair divorce settlement thing is starting to look like a myth.
+This divorce settlement negotiation that's fair thing is starting to look like a myth.

 Or is it?

-What Can You Do to Ensure You Get a Fair Divorce Settlement?
+What Can You Do to Ensure You Get a Fair Divorce Agreement?

-So who decides the settlement in a divorce?
+So who decides the settlement in divorce proceedings?

 Since there are little or no laws or specific guidelines on how to resolve many of the parental and financial matters described above, you can see that there's lots of room for interpretation of what's fair.

-And instead of divorce attorneys, choose to work with an expert divorce mediator who possesses the skills, knowledge and expertise to successfully guide you through the divorce process.
+And instead of you and your spouse trying to negotiate on your own, or having to hire your own separate divorce attorney to negotiate for you, choose to work with an expert divorce mediator who possesses the skills, knowledge and expertise to successfully guide you and your spouse through a fair divorce negotiation process.

-Equitable Mediation is the Best Way to Get a Fair Divorce Settlement.
+Mediation is the Best Way to Negotiate a Fair Divorce Settlement!